pimarc/pms50-gns530/readme.md

 - Fixed the CTD map issue when more than 4 maps
 - GNS430 map is back in dual configuration (Cessna 172)
 - Added a terrain map to the GNS430
+- Added specific traffic NAV page to GNS530 and GNS430
 - Changed word "TRAFFIC" to "TCAS" in map page
 - Turning TCAS mode now automatically sets the range to 20nm if it was greater
 - Bugfix: VNAV not working above 10000ft MSL